snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_29-PersistGetValue.md

 ## PersistGetValue

-Returns the value associated with the specified name.
+Returns the value associated with the specified name from the database.
 This API can be used before OnDriverLateInit.

 ###### Available from 2.10.0

 ### Signature

-`C4:PersistGetValue()`
+`C4:PersistGetValue(name, encrypted)`

 | Parameter | Description |